Depression

 | Major Depressive Disorder (MDD) | ≥2 weeks | 5+ DSM-5-TR criteria; one must be depressed mood or anhedonia |

-| Persistent Depressive Disorder (Dysthymia) | ≥2 years | Chronically depressed mood; less severe but persistent |
+| Persistent Depressive Disorder (Dysthymia) | Adults: ≥2 years; children/adolescents: ≥1 year | Chronically depressed or irritable mood with lower-intensity but persistent symptoms |

 | Postpartum Depression | Within 1 year of childbirth | Depressive episode triggered by hormonal changes postpartum; severe untreated episodes can progress to postpartum psychosis emergency |